qqaadir/Sparse2DCCA/README.md

 # Sparse2DCCA

 Usage:
-Just run `demo.m` file.
+Just run `demo.m` file in MATLAB.
+I have used MATLAB 2017b version to successfully run these scripts.

 In case you come across any issue running this simulation setup, please file an issue.
 I will try to respond as soon as possible.

-If you use above codes, please cite this article
+If you use MATLAB codes provided, please cite this article

 Muhammad Ali Qadar, Abdeldjalil Aïssa-El-Bey, Abd-Krim Seghouane, Two dimensional CCA via penalized matrix decomposition for structure preserved fMRI data analysis, Digital Signal Processing, Volume 92, 2019, Pages 36-46, 2019.  https://doi.org/10.1016/j.dsp.2019.04.010